beffiong1/Hello-world/README.md

 # Hello-world
-Done in fulfilment of the assignment git checkup
+This Done in fulfillment of the assignment git checkup
+## my name is Blessing
+### in the YES SLSC project group